aws/eks-anywhere/docs/developer/pull-requests.md

 #### Wrap the body at 72 characters

-This presents the test correctly in `git log` with the default colum width of 80 and the 4 chars of padding.
+This presents the test correctly in `git log` with the default column width of 80 and the 4 chars of padding.

 #### Resources